Welcome to Jane Little Botkin

 Having scoured the West for firsthand sources in family, library, and museum collections, award-winning author Jane Little Botkin melds personal narratives of American families with compelling stories of western women, labor radicals, miners, lawmen, and outlaws in settings rich with a history that transitions into the New West.

-Jane is currently researching for her new biographies--The Breath of a Buffalo about Mary Ann Goodnight and Hank Boedeker, Lawman and Friend of Butch Cassidy.
+Jane is currently writing her newest biography--The Breath of a Buffalo, A Biography of Mary Ann Goodnight and researching for Hank Boedeker, Lawman and Friend of Butch Cassidy.
 Check here for updates.

 Follow Jane by subscribing to her newsletter.
 Email jane@janelittlebotkin to register.